 Upon arriving at the country home, you can take a stroll around the property and search for wild aromatic herbs.
 Then it will be time to start the cooking class, and you and a group of culinary enthusiasts will actively participate in the preparation of various recipes.
 After approximately two hours of cooking, it will be time for everyone to sit down at the long convivial table and share their gastronomic creations.
 Later in the afternoon, you'll return to Aix-en-Provence, where you'll get overnight.

 Day 9: Avignon & Hilltop Villages of the Luberon

 After breakfast, travel about an hour northwest of Aix-en-Provence to the medieval city of Avignon.
-There's centuries of history here, as this is where Pope Clemente V moved his court in the 14th century.
+There are centuries of history here, as this is where Pope Clemente V moved his court in the 14th century.
 For several decades thereafter, it was the seat of the Catholic popes.

 After breakfast, take a private car or train transfer to the airport to catch your flight home.
 A bientôt!